 The Waroona Heritage Trail specifically is a great way to explore the town of Waroona that all can enjoy.
-Like a giant game of hide and seek, the trail involves seeking the bollards throughout Waroona that each hold information on some of the historic buildings and sites that are in the town.
+Like a giant game of hide and seek, the trail involves seeking the bollards throughout Waroona that each hold information on some of the historic buildings and sites that are in the town, making it the perfect thing to do.
 To join in on the fun head to the Waroona Visitor Centre and grab a map which will contain clues on where to find each of the bollards.

 6. Enjoy Wine Tasting and a Picnic at Drakesbrook Wines

 Wine lovers can enjoy a serene day at family-owned Drakesbrook Wines, tasting premium artisan wines while taking in the picturesque surrounds.
 The beauty of the property is a ‘must see’ by itself, but pair the stunning destination with bespoke wine tasting and a picnic and you’re in for the perfect day.